Turn the cone to make the carousel spin!

 Introduce your child to basic cause and effect principles by using chunky LEGO® DUPLO® bricks to make a turning carousel.
 Watch them learn to turn the top of the carousel top and see the seats on the special gearwheels spin round below.
 With three child DUPLO figures and decorated bricks for matching, there are so many ways to play and learn with this exciting model.

-- Includes three child LEGO® DUPLO® figures, plus a bird figure.
+- Includes three child DUPLO figures and a bird figure

 - LEGO DUPLO building toys are compatible with other LEGO construction sets for creative building

 - Carousel is over 7” high, 9” wide, and 9” deep

 - 24 pieces – For boys and girls between the ages of 1 ½ and 3 years old